DiazdeLeon/stock-analysis/README.md

         MsgBox "This code ran in " & (endTime - startTime) & " seconds for the year " & (yearValue)

-The following pictures show a comparison of the stock performance between 2017 and 2018, as well as the execution times of the original script and the refactored script.
+The following pictures show a comparison of the stock performance between 2017 and 2018, as well as the execution time elapsed of the original script and the refactored script.

  ![image](https://user-images.githubusercontent.com/95872614/149551479-13cc8a9d-400c-494d-bc03-c890ef45c912.png)